sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5/docs/hardware_overview.md

 === "Event Triggers"
-	The mosaic-X5 module features two general purpose, event input pins.
+	The mosaic-X5 GNSS receiver features two general purpose, event input pins.
 These pins can be used to time tag external events with a time resolution of 20ns.

 	<figure markdown>